 Non-exempt employees include all employees who are classified by the Library as covered by the overtime provisions of the federal Fair Labor Standards Act and any applicable state laws.
-Employees in this category are entitled to overtime pay for work in excess of 40 hours in a work week.
+Employees in this category are entitled to receive overtime pay for hours worked over 40 hours in a workweek at a rate time and one-half theirof 1.5 times their regular rates of pay overtime pay for work in excess of 40 hours in a work week.
+All paid overtime must be approved in advance by the employee's manager.
+In an emergency situation, overtime must be authorized by the Person in Charge (PIC).

 (Adopted 11-13-96; Last Revised 5-21-19, Effective 7-1-19)